Dinista/Contrast-Normalization/README.md

 ### Input & output

 ## How to use

-The application will look for images in the same directory as the source code (accepting jpeg, png and tif formats), asking which image do you wanna load.
+The application will look for images <b>in the same directory as the source code</b> (accepting jpeg, png and tif formats), asking which image do you want to load.
+After that it's necessary to inform which mask size will be used.
+A preview of both original image and normalized will be displayed.
+After closing the preview window you either can save the result image or not.